 Afford Your Education with Financial Aid

-Research Assistant: Positions involve working with an individual faculty member towards the goals of a specific research project, usually funded by an external grant or contract.
+Research Assistantships: Positions involve working with an individual faculty member towards the goals of a specific research project, usually funded by an external grant or contract.
 These positions are available through the faculty members and vary from year to year according to the external support awarded.

 NIOSH Traineeships: The Department receives funds from the National Institute for Occupational Safety and Health (NIOSH) for traineeships.
 U.S. citizens and permanent residents are eligible.